 Higher Education is a sector I feel hugely passionate about.
 As a young person, university was seen as something the likes of me did not do.
 And when I finally arrived in Brighton the culture shock was immense (especially after deferring a year when my course did not run due to low numbers).
 I never felt happy as an undergraduate, but luckily the support in University of Brighton gave me the confidence to apply for a post-graduate course!
 It was a bumpy ride to say the least but it shaped me into a person that I like.

-Outside my university/college life, I like digital technology (especially when it is used alongside art and/or learning), going to museums, café culture, playing Minecraft, volunteering for my local college’s student union, spending time in Folkestone’s Creative Quarter, writing poetry/prose, visiting charity shops and second-hand stores.
+Outside my university/college life, I like digital technology (especially when it is used alongside art and/or learning), going to museums, café culture, playing Minecraft, spending time in Folkestone’s Creative Quarter, writing poetry/prose, visiting charity shops and second-hand stores.

 You’ll always find me in the kitchen at parties.